gemi254/ConfigAssist-ESP32-ESP8266/README.md

 # ConfigAssist
-A litewave library allowing easy editing of application variables and quick configuration of **esp32/esp8266** devices using a json dictionary and a config portal.
+A liteweight library allowing definition and easy editing of application variables for quick configuration of **esp32/esp8266** devices using a json dictionary and a config portal.
 <p align="center">
   <img src="docs/config.png">